-g. (d)-Drugs
+g. (d) Drugs

-1. Students who choose to use illegal drugs will be held fully responsible for their behavior while under the influence.
-Loss of control due to being under the influence does not excuse or justify a violation of the state law, University Policy, or the rights of others.
+1. Students who choose to use illegal drugs or use prescription drugs without a prescription will be held fully responsible for their behavior while under the influence.
+Loss of control due to being under the influence does not excuse or justify a violation of the state law.
+University Policy, or the rights of others.

 Possession, use, the manufacture, creation and/or the cultivation of illegal drugs or prescription drugs without a prescription.
-InhalingInhalable or ingestingingestible substances (e.g., nitrous oxide, glue, paint, etc.) that will
+InhalingInhalable or ingestingingestible substances (e.g., nitrous oxide, glue, paint, etc.) that will alter a Student's mental state is also prohibited.
+1.

-- 1. alter a Student's mental state is also prohibited.. - 2.
-2. Distribution, dispensation, delivery Distribute, dispense, deliver, trade, sale, or intent to sell illegaland/or attempt to sell drugs or prescription drugs. - Possession-In possession and/or use of drug paraphernalia (including, but not limited, to bongs, pipes, - 3. "hookahs," spoofs, rolling papers, blunts, small plastic baggies, etc.).). - 4.
-4. Misuse and/or abuse of prescription drugs.
+2. 2.
+Distribution, dispensation, delivery Distribute, dispense, deliver, trade, sale, or intent to-sell illegaland/or attempt to sell drugs or prescription drugs.

+3. Possession In possession and/or use of drug paraphernalia (including, but not limited, to bongs, pipes,

+3. "hookahs," spoofs, rolling papers, blunts, small plastic baggies, etc.).).

+4. 4.
+Misuse and/or abuse of prescription drugs.